JobaerChowdhury/window-fns/README.md

 - **Value Functions**: `LAG()`, `LEAD()`, `FIRST_VALUE()`, `LAST_VALUE()`
 - **Aggregate Functions**: `SUM() OVER()`, `AVG() OVER()`, `COUNT() OVER()`, `MIN() OVER()`, `MAX() OVER()`
 - **Distribution & Statistical Functions**: `NTILE()`, `CUME_DIST()`, `PERCENT_RANK()`

-- **Interview Questions**: A dedicated suite of common SQL interview challenges to test your skills holding everything together.
+### 🏆 The End Goal: Interview Questions
+All the modules above serve as preparation for the **Interview Questions** suite.
+This is where you put your skills to the test with 20 common SQL interview challenges that require combining multiple window function techniques.

 ## 📂 Project Structure